yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     ![Screenshot of the Azure portal showing the custom template deployment settings for the LabVM.](images/BeforeTheHOL/labvm-deploy1.png "Screenshot of the Azure portal showing the custom template deployment settings for the LabVM")

     You should proceed to the next task **without** waiting for the deployment to complete.
 This saves time.
+This can take up to 30 minutes to deploy the resources.

 ### Task 2: Deploy the Contoso sample application